codefresh-io/docs.codefresh.io/_docs/administration/account-user-management/access-control.md

 ### Define access to Git repositories for pipeline YAMLs
 If access to pipeline definitions are enabled for Git repositories, you can configure fine-grained restrictions through the integration settings for your [Git provider]({{site.baseurl}}/docs/integrations/git-providers/).

-By default, when a user [creates a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/), the pipeline's definition can be loaded from the inline editor or from any private or public Git repository.
-You can restrict this behavior to allow access to selected repos, to folders within repos, or to selected branches, or even completely disable loading pipeline definitions from Git repositories.
+By default, if configured for the account, users can also load pipeline definitions from any private or public Git repository when [creating a pipeline]({{site.baseurl}}/docs/configure-ci-cd-pipeline/pipelines/).
+You can restrict this behavior to allow access to selected repos, to folders within repos, to selected branches, or even completely disable loading pipeline definitions from Git repositories.

 1. In the Codefresh UI, on the toolbar, click the **Settings** icon.
 1. From Configuration on the sidebar, select [**Pipeline Integrations**](https://g.codefresh.io/account-admin/account-conf/integration){:target="\_blank"}.